Trevisan's extractor in the presence of quantum side information: Introduction

-In particular, we would like to point out that the popular bounded storage model --- in which the entropy of the source $\Hmin{X|E}$ is lower-bounded by $\Hmin{X}-H_0(E)$ and $H_0(E)$ denotes the number of qubits needed to store $E$ --- is strictly weaker: there are sources $X$ and nontrivial side information $E$ such that $\Hmin{X}-H_0(E) \ll \Hmin{X|E}$,\footnoteremember{fn:example}{This can easily be seen by considering the following example.
+We note that there have been alternative proposals in the literature for defining extractors in the context of quantum side information, which do however not satisfy the above optimality condition.
+One prominent example is the bounded storage model (see~\secref{subsec:local}), where the (quantum) side information $E$ is characterized by the number of qubits, $H_0(E)$, required to store it.
+In this model, the entropy $\Hmin{X|E}$ of a source $X$ conditioned on $E$ is lower-bounded by $\Hmin{X}-H_0(E)$.
+However, this characterization of side information is strictly weaker than that using $\Hmin{X|E}$: there are sources $X$ and nontrivial side information $E$ such that $\Hmin{X}-H_0(E) \ll \Hmin{X|E}$.\footnote{This can easily be seen by considering the following example.
 Let $X$ be uniformly distributed on $\{0,1\}^n$ and $E$ be $X$ with each bit flipped with constant probability $\eps < 1/2$.
-Then $\Hmin{X|E} = \Theta(n)$, but $\Hmin{X}-H_0(E) = 0$.} and extractors which are sound for any input with $\Hmin{X}-H_0(E) \geq k$, but cannot be applied to all sources with $\Hmin{X|E} \geq k$.
-An extractor which has only been proven sound in the bounded storage model can thus only extract $\Hmin{X}-H_0(E)$ bits of uniform randomness instead of the optimal $\HminSmooth{\eps}{X|E}$ bits.
-For the same reason in the purely classical case, no recent work defines classical extractors for randomness sources with side information stored in bounded classical memories.\footnote{Restricting the class of randomness sources further than by bounding their min-entropy can have advantages, e.g., if we consider only bit-fixing sources, or sources generated by a random walk on a Markov chain, then the extractor can be deterministic.
+Then $\Hmin{X|E} = \Theta(n)$, but $\Hmin{X}-H_0(E) = 0$.} In particular, even if an extractor can provably extract $\Hmin{X}-H_0(E)$ bits of uniform (with respect to $E$) randomness from a source $X$, we do not know whether the same extractor can attain the optimal $\Hmin{X|E}$ bits.
+Note also that the same considerations apply to the purely classical case.
+In fact, no recent work defines classical extractors for randomness sources with side information stored in bounded classical memories.\footnote{Restricting the class of randomness sources further than by bounding their min-entropy can have advantages.
+For example, if we consider only bit-fixing sources, or sources generated by a random walk on a Markov chain, then the extractor can be deterministic.
 (See \cite{Sha02} for a brief overview of restricted families of sources studied in the literature.)
-There is however no known advantage (e.g., in terms of seed length) in considering only input sources with side information stored in memory of bounded size, whether it is classical or quantum memory.}
+There is however no known advantage (e.g., in terms of seed length) in considering only input sources with side information stored in a memory of bounded size, whether it is classical or quantum.}

-Furthermore, in applications where extractors are used, the increased generality of the conditional min-entropy over the bounded storage model is often what is needed.
+Finally we remark that the increased generality attained by the notion of quan\-tum-proof extractors used here is crucial for applications.
 For example in quantum key distribution, where extractors are used for privacy amplification~\cite{Ren05}, it is generally impossible to bound the adversary's memory size.